IEEE 802.11: History

-802.11 technology has its origins in a 1985 ruling by the U.S. Federal Communications Commission that released the ISM band for unlicensed use.
+802.11 technology has its origins in a 1985 ruling by the US Federal Communications Commission that released the ISM band for unlicensed use.

 In 1991 NCR Corporation/AT&T (now Nokia Labs and LSI Corporation) invented a precursor to 802.11 in Nieuwegein, the Netherlands.
 The inventors initially intended to use the technology for cashier systems.
 The first wireless products were brought to the market under the name WaveLAN with raw data rates of 1 Mbit/s and 2 Mbit/s.

 Vic Hayes, who held the chair of IEEE 802.11 for 10 years, and has been called the "father of Wi-Fi", was involved in designing the initial 802.11b and 802.11a standards within the IEEE.
 He, along with Bell Labs Engineer Bruce Tuch, approached IEEE to create a standard.

 In 1999, the Wi-Fi Alliance was formed as a trade association to hold the Wi-Fi trademark under which most products are sold.

 The major commercial breakthrough came with Apple's adoption of Wi-Fi for their iBook series of laptops in 1999.
 It was the first mass consumer product to offer Wi-Fi network connectivity, which was then branded by Apple as AirPort.
 One year later IBM followed with its ThinkPad 1300 series in 2000.